alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-07-31-searching-scholars-faults.md

 ---
-layout: post
-title: "The Shari'ah's stance regarding searching for Scholars faults"
-publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Ad-Daimah -3"
-category: [fitnahs]
 hijri: Dhul-Hijjah 11, 1441 AH
 lang: en
+layout: post
-note: true
+mass_edited: true
-summary: "In fact, the aim of doing so is clarifying the truth and advising Muslims, not belittling such great personalities as Al-Suyuty and others.
-Thus, their errors are to be avoided while their knowledge is to be benefited from, for their virtues undoubtedly outweigh their errors."
 muftis:
   chairman:
   - name: Shaykh Abdul-Aziz Ibn Baz
     url: /biography/binbaz/
   members:
   - name: Shaykh Abdullah Ibn Ghudayyan
     url: /biography/ghudayyan/
   - name: Shaykh Abdul-Aziz Aal Al-Shaykh
     url: /biography/abdulaziz/
   - name: Shaykh Salih Fawzan
     url: /biography/fawzan/
   - name: Shaykh Bakr Abu Zayd
     url: /biography/bakr/
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Ad-Daimah -3
+summary: In fact, the aim of doing so is clarifying the truth and advising Muslims, not belittling such great personalities as Al-Suyuty and others.
+Thus, their errors are to be avoided while their knowledge is to be benefited from, for their virtues undoubtedly outweigh their errors.
+title: The Shari'ah's stance regarding searching for Scholars faults
 ---

 Question: